-Michael Cohen recently visited a friend’s home where he saw what he thought was an original painting hanging on the wall.
+Michael Cohen was admiring a painting at friend's house one day when he was gobsmacked by a revelation about creativity.
+The way he tells it, he saw what he thought was an original painting hanging on the wall.
 He commented that the piece must have been expensive, being hand-painted and all.
 Not so, said the friend.
 The painting was a reproduction created by a member of a group of artists in China who were trained to emulate original masterpieces.

 There are thousands of these artists and they paint what they are told to paint, never expressing their own ideas or imaginations, Cohen learned.